My research in a nutshell

 While exploring the behavior of matter, I became curious about the role of the mind in physical reality.
 Can our minds directly affect the world around us?
 This inquiry is related to the measurement problem in quantum theory.
 Starting from 1991, I conducted experiments using random number generators (RNG) to explore this question.
 In the process of these tests, I applied mathematical tools in fractal data analysis to investigate possible long-range correlations in the RNG data time series.
 These methods were expanded and introduced in my graduate students' research in Condensed Matter Physics.
 By publishing the mathematical steps to perform a fractal Rescaled Range (Hurst) Analysis of time series, I have been able to assist the work of other interested readers and researchers.

 The experiments related to the quantum measurement problem were in the controversial area of mind-matter interaction testing if the focussed thoughts on the outcome of an RNG could shift the statistics of the numbers it generates in the direction of wish and intention.
 It is like flipping a fair coin multiple times and getting more heads than tails because someone wished for it.
 After conducting a small series of such experiments, I analyzed an independently assembled database of 380 psychokinesis tests performed by 62 principal experimenters over 35 years with mathematical tools I had already employed in my research while introducing novel methods of analyzing nonrandom data.
-In the same line of 'mind-over-matter' research, I reviewed the experimental setup and associated graphs reported in a series of experiments claiming evidence for the collapse of photon wavefunction by thought and intention.
-I created a series of YouTube videos to present in explanatory detail the results of my research on Mind-Matter Interaction using animations and diagrams.
+In the same line of 'mind-over-matter' research, I produced a review of the experimental setup and associated graphs reported in a series of experiments claiming evidence for the collapse of photon wavefunction by thought and intention.
+I created a series of YouTube videos to explain in detail the results of my research on Mind-Matter Interaction and my review of photon-wave-function collapse tests, using animations and diagrams.

-My investigation of the Mind-Matter Interaction hypothesis in both the extensive database and through reviewing the experimental part of that single publication revealed the presence of typical human biases behind the claimed yet unsubstantiated experimental evidence:
+My investigation of the Mind-Matter Interaction hypothesis in both the extensive database and through reviewing the experimental part of that single publication identified the typical human biases and data reporting shortcomings behind the claimed yet unsubstantiated experimental evidence:

 As demonstrated by PK tests performed over 35 years, the mind, including consciousness, intention, attention, wishes, and thoughts, does not possess a direct magical influence capable of remotely affecting objects, events, or physical processes and their statistical behavior.

-My extensive journey researching Mind-Matter Interaction that confirmed its nonexistence, an accepted understanding among academics based on logical arguments rather than by direct experimental investigation and data analysis, was nevertheless not a waste of time.
-It enabled me to develop and apply valuable mathematical data analysis tools.
-Specifically, I focused on producing the statistical equations of confidence interval curves in a meta-analysis of nonrandom, biased data records.
-This mathematical tool offers additional insights into the properties of the studied phenomenon as applied to the meta-analysis database.
-Until now, meta-analyses of heavily biased and correlated experimental records have mainly applied statistics for random data.
-Such was the case with the psychokinesis tests database.
+My extensive journey researching Mind-Matter Interaction confirmed that no such effect exists, a widely accepted understanding among academics based on logical arguments rather than direct experimental investigation and data analysis.
+Despite the negative findings, my journey was far from a waste of time; it allowed me to discover and introduce useful mathematical data analysis tools.
+Specifically, I focused on producing the statistical equations for confidence interval curves in a meta-analysis of nonrandom, biased data records.
+This mathematical tool applied to the meta-analysis funnel plots, provides deeper insights into the studied phenomenon.
+Until now, meta-analyses of heavily biased and correlated experimental records primarily relied on statistics designed for random data.
+This was particularly true for the database of psychokinesis tests.

 I have also delved into historical matters regarding the History of the Greek Society for Psychical Research, which Dr. Angelos Tanagras founded

 Most of my publications are available online, with the ones in psychokinesis and telekinesis (discussed in connection to The History of Greek Psychical Research) receiving more reads and downloads, which is unsurprising.
-I have personally observed that people, including scientists and academics, are often drawn to or supportive of reassuring yet unscientific ideas, a phenomenon summarized quite well in the following quote:
+I could observe how people, including scientists and academics, are often drawn to or supportive of reassuring yet unscientific ideas.

 There's the world of the mind, defined by intention and conscious experience, and the world of outside reality, defined by matter and deterministic forces.
 We instinctively treat the mind as though it had physical properties, and the physical world as though it had mental properties.